pattu777/pattu777.github.io/_posts/2016-06-25-Ansible-Django.md

 ---
 layout: post
-title: Ansible playbook to deploy a Django project
+title: Ansible playbooks to deploy a Django project - Part 1
-comments: false
+comments: true
 ---

 Two weeks back, I started learning Django.
 I built a `polls` app by following the tutorial from Django's website[^1].
 Later I also built a blog using it.
 My code is available at [https://github.com/pattu777/LearningDjango](https://github.com/pattu777/LearningDjango).

 But I also wanted to know how a Django project is typically deployed on a remote server.
-I went through a couple of blogs describing the process[^2].
-And I thought of automating this deployment process.
+I read a couple of blogs about the deployment process[^2].
+And I thought of automating it using Ansible.

-So I ended up writing Ansible playbooks to accomplish this.
-I bought a domain name [learningdjango.in](learningdjango.in) from GoDaddy and a cheap server from Digital Ocean to host my project.
-Please use my [referral link](https://m.do.co/c/9373dbe909b4) if you want to sign up on Digital Ocean.
+So I ended up writing a bunch of Ansible playbooks to accomplish this.
+I bought a domain name `learningdjango.in` from GoDaddy and a cheap server from Digital Ocean to host my project.
+Please use my [__referral link__](https://m.do.co/c/9373dbe909b4) if you want to sign up with Digital Ocean.
+So in this post I will describe

 # Prerequisites
 * A remote server.